simrb/cms3/readme.md

 untar

 	# tar -xvf others.tar

+3 backup the database with `.myt` file

+enter your project root dir and typing the under command, that will be created a file called like `others/db.xxxxxx`

+	sh .myt -b

+or use the `crontab`,

+	crontab -e

+and add command like the last line,

+	SHELL=/bin/bash
+	PATH=/sbin:/bin:/usr/sbin:/usr/bin
+	MAILTO=""HOME=/

+	10 2 * * * /var/www/html/.myt -b

 Notice, all of files of the system created that will be stored in directory `others` such as the `others/upload/*`, `cfg.php`, `access.php`. e.g.